Montana/prowl-aws-docs/README.md

 Then reenter those above commands.
 If the port collison still exists, try running
 <pre>sed -i '' '/$1/d' /Library/Preferences/VMware\ Fusion/networking</pre>
 This of course is assuming you are using the VMWare Fusion provider.
-There's a bash script I've created that does this automatically if you want to save some time. https://github.com/Montana/vagrant_port_collision_fix
+There's a [bash]: http://www.reddit.comhttps://github.com/Montana/vagrant_port_collision_fix script I've created that does this automatically if you want to save some time. http://www.reddit.comhttps://github.com/Montana/vagrant_port_collision_fix

 ## OpenRefine with Conciliator